powerhouse-inc/powerhouse-docs/docs/reactor/analytics-processor.md

 }
 ```

-Inside of the `onStrands` function, past the boiler plate, we see what is essentially a giant switch statement.
+Inside of the `onStrands` function, past the boilerplate, we see what is essentially a giant switch statement.

 ```typescript
 if (operation.type === "CREATE_GROUP_TRANSACTION") {